 - Take normal granulated sugar, no need to powder it.

 - You can use any oil, be it refined, olive, canola or any other.
 Avoid coconut oil as it has a very strong flavour.
 I used olive oil here.
 Have used refined oil too in the past many times.

 - We divide the batter into two parts, one slightly more than the other to make up for the volume of mango puree.

 - Baking time may vary from oven to oven, so keep a check 25 minutes onwards.

 - Chocolate sauce is added as sugar is very less in the batter because of mango puree.
 However, you may avoid it if you don't want to add it.

 - Always invert cake on a wire rack otherwise it will turn soggy from the bottom

-- In case, the top gets cooked fast, whereas bottom part needs more cooking, then cover the top part with aluminium foil.
+- In case, the top gets cooked fast, whereas the bottom part needs more cooking, then cover the top part with aluminum foil.

 - You can also bake this cake in disposable baking pans.
 In that case, no need to grease it or line with parchment paper.
 Simply pour the batter and bake.

 I hope you have liked this recipe of Mango Chocolate Cake and will surely try it out for your loved ones.
 When you try it do share your pics on Instagram and do not forget to tag me @samirasrecipediary.
 I would love to see your pics..

 Thank you for reading this post.
 If you have liked this recipe then do let me know by leaving a comment below.
 Your feedback fuels my enthusiasm.
 You may share this post with your dear ones by clicking on the little buttons below.
 You may follow me on Facebook Pinterest Twitter for latest recipe updates.
 Thank you!